-on theoretical constructs, its core objective at this level of instruction is policy.
-That is, we want to consider theoretical constructs, or models, that yield policy implications.
-Moreover, we wish to place great emphasis on these policy implications, whether they be fiscal policies, monetary policies, or policies of other types.
-As I see it, we are concerned with understanding how policy makers can make society a better place for us to live and work.
-Thus, without neglecting theory, I plan to place great emphasis on policy with the goal of having you leave this course as a much better-informed citizen.
+concerned with understanding how policy makers can help make society a better place for us to live and work.
+Thus, without neglecting theory, I plan to place great emphasis on policy with the goal of having you leave the course as a much better-informed citizen.